Previous Up Next

 self.Incr(hypo, loglike)

-By itself, this optimization would be a small improvement, but it creates an opportunity for a bigger improvement.
-Notice that the summation only depends on mu, not sigma, so we only have to evaluate it once for each value of mu.
+By itself, this would be a small improvement, but it creates an opportunity for a bigger one.
+Notice that the summation only depends on mu, not sigma, so we only have to compute it once for each value of mu.

-To avoid recomputing, we factor out a function that computes the summation, and memoize it so it stores previously-computed results in a dictionary (see http://en.wikipedia.org/wiki/Memoization):
+To avoid recomputing, I factor out a function that computes the summation, and memoize it so it stores previously computed results in a dictionary (see http://en.wikipedia.org/wiki/Memoization):

 def Summation(xs, mu, cache={}):